 - Nathan Lindsay, Associate Professor of Educational Leadership

-- Vacant, Office of Planning, Budget, and Analysis
+- Vacant, Office of DATA

 The Student Affairs Assessment Council (SAAC):